 Object Description

 Select a sniffer mode:

 Disable

 Sniffer Type: • Rx

 • Tx

-• Both
+Both

-A color (Macrifolica) Dod It' means Analysis port can be used to see the traffic on another port you want to
+A call of a (March of a char) Day It' means Analysis port can be used to see the traffic on another port you want to

 Analysis (Monitoring) Port: monitor.
 You can connect Analysis port to LAN analyzer or netxray.

-The port you want to monitor.
+Monitored Port: The port you want to monitor.
 The monitor port traffic will be copied to Analysis

-Monitored Port: port.
+port.
 You can select one monitor ports in the switch.
 User can choose which port

 that they want to monitor in only one sniffer type.

 - When the Mirror Mode set to RX or TX and the Analysis Port be selected, the packets to and from the Analysis Port will not be transmitted.
-The Analysis Port will accept only COPPIED packets from the Monitored Port. - If you want to disable the function, you must select monitor port to none.
+The Analysis Port will accept only COPPIED packets from the Monitored Port. - 2 If you want to disable the function, you must select monitor port to none.